 Q: Recently my mother was babysitting my son, who is 3 years old and peanut-allergic.
 She called me distressed; she had given my son a cookie she’d baked and he’d broken out in some hives on his face and began rubbing his nose.
-But what really made her think something was wrong was that he was suddenly very fussy, cranky […]

 Q. My younger child is allergic to peanuts and our family doctor recently said he should be avoid chickpeas (which he hasn’t tried) as well.
 She says there’s a high risk of reaction in peanut-allergic kids.
 Is this true?